ags799/ags799.github.io/_posts/2020-06-06-less-than-obvious-rust.md

 identity("Hello");
 identity(5);
 ```
-Here, the compiler gives `identity` type `(String) -> String`.
+Here, the compiler gives `identity` type `Fn(String) -> String`.
 It makes this inference from the function body and the
 first call to the function.
 The second call won't compile because it fails the inferred type check.